 The two main regions of the country, in terms of food that is, are the north and the coast.
 The dishes from the north are usually pastry or meat dishes, while the dishes from the seaside are a great representation of true Mediterranean cuisine.
-Seafood lovers will enjoy the latter, while fast food lovers won’t be able to get enough of the former.
+Fellow seafood lovers will enjoy the latter, as I couldn’t get enough of the seafood during my visit.

 Intrigued?
 Read on to find out which foods you must try while you are in Croatia!